MORTGAGE RATES TODAY IN MICHIGAN

 • Income and assets: Lenders carefully evaluate a borrower’s income and assets when determining mortgage rates.
 A steady income and sufficient assets provide assurance to lenders that the borrower can repay the loan.
 Borrowers with a stable income and substantial assets may qualify for lower mortgage interest rates.

 • Type of mortgage loan: The type of mortgage loan chosen can also impact the mortgage interest rate.
 Certain loan types, such as adjustable-rate mortgages (ARMs), often offer lower initial rates compared to fixed-rate mortgages.
-Additionally, government-backed loans, like VA mortgages, may have lower rates.
+Additionally, government-backed loans, such as VA mortgages, may have lower rates.
 Plus, a shorter loan term typically comes with a lower interest rate than a longer loan term.

-Conventional loans are not backed by the government and have a maximum allowable amount that’s enough to cover most homebuyer purchases.
+Conventional loans aren’t backed by the government and have a maximum allowable amount that’s enough to cover most homebuyer purchases.
 They can be fixed-rate or adjustable-rate.
 Fixed-rate conventional loans offer a stable interest rate throughout the life of the loan, while adjustable-rate conventional loans have an initial fixed rate that can adjust periodically based on market conditions.

 Fixed-rate mortgages provide stability and predictability by maintaining the same interest rate for the entire loan term.
 This means that the monthly principal and interest payments remain constant throughout the life of the loan, making it easier for borrowers to budget and plan their finances.